marcbaechinger/craft.js/readme.md

 See http://marc.no.de for a live demo.

-craft.js help in managing, assessing, building and distributing from a common JavaScript source code base.
+craft.js helps to manage, assess, build and distribute from a common JavaScript source code base.

 ## Installation